 Much exacting and time-consuming work is necessary for the proper filing of an application for a Congressional Charter and the proper filing of an application for a Congressional Charter and the very foundation of any charter application is its list of incorporators.
-Such a list was started more than a year ago but it never reached such a list was started more than a year ago but it never reached until five weeks ago, July 12th. of this year to be exact.
-This left little or no time for its proper screening and checking for written authorization of the use of wanted names as incorporators with adjournment of Congress so uncertain as at present.
+Such a list was started more than a year ago but it never reached such in the second proper screening and checking for written authorization of the use of wanted names as incorporators with adjournment of Congress so uncertain as at present.
 It now seems advisable to go over this list name by name and work it into the best possible condition for presentation at the opening of the second session of the 82nd Congress next January which would be necessary in case Congress should adjourn in the near future.
 I regret the necessity of this part of my report but without the very important list it would have availed nothing; in fact it would be folly to think of any application to Congress without the most complete list of incorporators possible to obtain.

 Your first of three assignments found me in Lyons, N. Y., last November 26th, as your representative at the funeral of Past Commander-in-Chief Ralph Sheldon.
 Past Department Commander Rudolph M. Genther, Past Department Commander Walter S. Beilby and Past Department Commander Rev. Wm.
 A. Hallock of Rochester, and Past Department Commander Judson French of Batavia, N. Y., together with Junior Vice Department Commander Robert McMahon and Past Department Patriotic Instructor John H. Waste, made up the Rochester delegation who were more than surprised to find that we were the only members present of the Sons of Union Veterans of the Civil War-the Order to which Ralph Sheldon gave his best thru the years.
 His sole surviving brother, Albert F. Sheldon of Orlando, Fla., immediately pressed us into service as honorary pallbearers.
-We were grateful for the privilege of paying our last respects to the pride of our Department of New York, "Doc" Sheldon, who had long been the personal friend and trusted advisor of each of us; and also to have been the representative of our National Commandery in whose councils Ralph Sheldon had long occupied a position of respect, confidence and honor for more than half a century.
+We were grateful for the privilege of paying our last respects to the pride of our Department of New York, "Doc" Sheldon, who had long been the personal friend and trusted advisor of each of us; and also to have been the representative of our National Commandery in The councils Ralph Sheldon had long occupied a position of respect, confidence and honor for more than half a century.